 We have started to see this with discounts already available as suppliers in Queenstown look to stimulate local demand.
 Also affecting the demand curve however is that some operators are going into hibernation or scaling back operations, limiting availability so they aren't pressured into dropping their prices.

-We'll be watching with interest to see whether opportunities arise to visit or stay in some of New Zealand's premium properties at a discount to what might otherwise be charged when international tourism resumes.
+We'll be watching with interest to see whether opportunities arise to visit or stay in some of New Zealand's luxury lodges and premium properties at a discount to what might otherwise be charged when international tourism resumes.

 Still Your Trusted Single point of contact